What Are Hyphens? (with Examples)

-(1) Use hyphens in compound adjectives to show they are single entities.
+(1) In compound adjectives to show they are single entities.

 In the examples below, the compound adjectives are shaded.